 Other complimentary activities, such as Hot Air Balloon rides and kids’ sports, also helped in providing variety of activities to choose from.
 The lineup of hot air balloon ride seeker was long and did not let up.
 Kids lined up to try out the sports offered at the kids’ zone activity.
 The dunk Tank was especially a hit with young and old alike.

 The festival giving spirit was the brightest at the food court, where there was a charity barbeque going on.
-We helped raise over a thousand dollars for Eden Food for Change and hope to make a difference in the lives of many in our community.
+We helped raise seven hundred dollars for Eden Food for Change and hope to make a difference in the lives of many in our community.
 Thank you to all who purchased food at the festival and helped their neighbours.

 KiteFest would have not been possible without the help of the volunteers, community service providers, and the sponsors.

 Kite Fest Gallery